henderea/MemoryTamer/README.md

 * **v0.9.2:** fix a bug introduced in v0.9.1 where memory threshold would be set to 0 if trim threshold was 0
 * **v0.9.3:** Auto-threshold has changed.
 My original design for it didn't turn out well, so I changed it to set the thresholds to a certain percent of post-freeing memory on a full freeing.
 Hopefully this will work better.
 * **v0.9.4:** fix a refreshing issue with auto-threshold
+* **v0.9.5:** hopefully work around a memory leak by using a bundled copy of growlnotify; also, new icon

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)